vzarytovskii/haskell-hie-devcontainer/README.md

 - [Integrated Haskell Shell](https://marketplace.visualstudio.com/items?itemName=eriksik2.vscode-ghci).
 - [Hoogle for VSCode](https://marketplace.visualstudio.com/items?itemName=jcanero.hoogle-vscode).

-The [`devcontainer.json`](.devcontainer/devcontainer.json) has some additional configuration for VSCode, in particular, the required extensions that have to be installed, the name of the remote user (must match the one in the [`Dockerfile`](.devcontainer/Dockerfile)), and the following settings:
+[`.devcontainer/devcontainer.json`](.devcontainer/devcontainer.json) provides the configuration to VS Code about how to download and run the Docker image.
+It also has some additional configuration for VSCode, in particular, the required extensions that have to be installed, the name of the remote user (must match the one in the [`Dockerfile`](.devcontainer/Dockerfile)), and the following settings:

 ```json
 {